XML RSS

 Most men don't wake up in the morning planning to include green tea and red tomatoes in their meals that day.

-But if they want to prevent prostate cancer, they may want to consider just that.
+But if they want to reduce their risk of prostate cancer, they may want to consider just that.

 A new study from China examined the diets of 130 prostate cancer patients and a group of matched controls.